pboxx/FVModSync/README.md

 * When you patch the game, **delete FVModSync_exportedFiles** and let FVModSync regenerate it from the patched game files (it will do that automatically).
 Forgetting to do so may lead to missing strings and the like, since it will continue to use those (now outdated) files.

-* FVModSync will copy anything that is in (Mods folder)/mods except txt.
+* FVModSync will copy anything that is in (Mods folder)/mods except txt and zip.
 Far as I can tell, the game just ignores files that are not referenced anywhere, so it shouldn't hurt anything -- still, it is probably better not to dump random files into that folder.

 Troubleshooting / Feedback
 --
 * You can post in [Issues] or in the [Feedback thread] in the Forest Village modding group on Steam.

-* When FVModSync seems unable to export the .pak files (or rather, unable to get quickbms to export them: this will result in an exception telling you "quickbms exited with code 3 -- please check that it is set up correctly"), check that life_is_feudal.bms is actually named life_is_feudal.bms and not life_is_feudal.bms**.txt**.

 * If you run into issues, the text from the console window may be helpful to figure out the problem: you can copy it with Edit > Select All; Edit > Copy via the context menu (rightclick) on the title bar.
 The game dumps a log in (Game Folder)/Log.log that is also often quite helpful.